Food truck: South Korea

 The national government legalized food trucks in South Korea in September 2014 and numbers have continued to climb steadily since then.
 Many young people are trying to create food trucks, and a wider range of products is becoming available.
 However, it is not possible to operate food trucks everywhere.
 In the case of Korea, there is only a limited number of places designated by each local government.

+Thailand

+Food trucks in Thailand have unique characteristics, as the country has a long-standing culture of street food.
+Most commonly, food is sold from pushcarts.
+However, if it's sold from a vehicle, it's typically referred to as a "rot phumphuang" (รถพุ่มพวง; [rót pʰûm.pʰūaŋ]) or "rot kapkhao" (รถกับข้าว; [rót kàp.kʰâːw]), named after their distinctive appearance and function.
+Rot phumphuang (literally "bouquet truck") and "rot kapkhao" (literally "rice-and-dishes truck") are common terms for mobile grocery vehicles.
+These are usually pickup trucks modified to carry and sell a variety of fresh produce, cooked food, dry goods, and household items.
+The name "rot phumphuang" comes from the way goods are displayed, arranged densely on racks that resemble a bouquet; "rot kapkhao" emphasizes the ready-made food aspect, as "kapkhao" means "with rice", referring to dishes commonly eaten with rice.
+Rot phumphuang may take the form of either a pickup truck or a motorbike with a sidecar, and they don't always sell just food, many also offer household items, shoes, and other everyday goods.
+Rot phumphuang can also come as a motorbike with a sidecar.
+This business model boomed during the peak of COVID-19 pandemic.

+Europe

 Belgium

 Chip trucks have long been a staple of the Belgian countryside.
 The Belgian Food Truck Association is lobbying to legalize food trucks on the street.
 Brussels was the first European city to propose locations for food trucks at football matches.
 Belgium also holds the Brussels Food Truck Festival, the largest of its kind in Europe, every year in May.